A local to global argument on low dimensional manifolds: Introduction

 The reason that we restrict ourselves to low dimensions is that for surfaces and $3$-manifolds, there is a procedure to split up the manifold into disks.
 For the surfaces, this procedure is given by cutting along handles.
-But for $3$-manifolds, it is more subtle.
-To do so, we use the prime decomposition theorem and Haken's hierarchy to cut the manifold into disks.
+For $3$-manifolds, however, it is more subtle to cut it into simpler pieces.
+In that case, we use the prime decomposition theorem and Haken's hierarchy to cut the manifold into disks.

-Finally using this technique, we also give a different proof of the contractibility of the identity component of diffeomorphisms in low dimensions. \begin{thm}[Earle-Schatz, Hatcher] The identity components of diffeomorphism groups of surfaces with boundary (see \cite{MR0277000}) and Haken manifolds with boundary (see \cite{MR0420620}) are contractible. \end{thm} Instead of working with the diffeomorphisms groups, we work with their classifying spaces.
-Considering the delooping of these topological groups has the advantage that one can apply homological techniques to the classifying spaces to extract homotopical information about diffeomorphism groups.